 There is an Association for the Physically Disabled community in the country.
 Individuals with a physical disability are increasing demands for rights as equal citizens in the country.
 Parliament has debated an affirmative action bill, but there is no equivalent to the ADA of the US.

 MSID Kenya would expect individuals with disabilities to be flexible and comfortable accepting help from others.

 Students typically spend seven hours per day in class and about six hours per week outside of class.
-Homework is typically handwritten.
+Homework is typically handwritten or typed.